If you are interested in becoming a volunteer with the Women's please visit How to volunteer.

 About our volunteer program

-Our volunteer group of more than 250 men and women is very diverse in age, background and nationality.
-Volunteers are easily recognised by their distinctive tee shirt and are often the first point of contact for many newcomers to the hospital.
+Our volunteers come from a broad range of backgrounds and experiences, and complement clinical and support services with their knowledge, enthusiasm, empathy and generosity.
+They are easily recognised by their volunteer uniform and are often the first point of contact for newcomers to the hospital.

-The Hawthorn Auxiliary has a regular presence on Wednesdays at the Women’s, selling goods made and donated by dedicated sewers and knitters from around Victoria.
-All money raised from the stall is directed to the equipment needs of the Newborn Intensive and Special Care (NISC) nurseries.
+The Hawthorn Auxiliary has supported the Women’s for decades, hosting a regular stall selling goods made and donated by dedicated sewers and knitters from around Victoria.
+All money raised from the stall is directed to the equipment needs of the Newborn Intensive Care Unit (NICU) nurseries.

-Individuals from around Victoria donate knitted, crocheted and other handmade baby blankets, clothes and toys, which are made into beautiful “Baby Bundles” by a team of hospital volunteers.
-The Baby Bundles are distributed to mums and their babies through the Women’s Social Support Service, Women’s Alcohol and Drug Service and the maternity wards.
+Individuals from around Victoria donate items such as knitted, crocheted and other handmade baby blankets, clothes and toys, which are made into beautiful “Baby Bundle” gift packages by a team of hospital volunteers.
+The Baby Bundles are distributed to mums and their babies through our social support services and maternity wards.

-If you are interested in becoming a volunteer with the Women's, please visit How to volunteer.
+If you are interested in becoming a volunteer with the Women's please visit: